surtrstudios/spacecorp/gdd/one-sheet.markdown

 ## Gameplay Outline

-Players begin as the project manager for a struggling corporation attempting to get establish a permanent settlement on the Moon.
+Players begin as the project manager for a struggling corporation attempting to establish a permanent settlement on the Moon.
 Their orbital presence and shuttle business is secure but it's time to expand.
-However the project has hit a snag and they need you an up and coming engineer, operations manager, or concerned investor to get the project back on track.
-Design an interplanetary vessel which will ferry personnel and cargo to and from LEO and the Moon.
+However, the project has hit a snag and they need you an up and coming engineer, operations manager, or concerned investor to get the project back on track.
+Design an interplanetary vessel which will ferry personnel and cargo to and from low Earth orbit (LEO) and the Moon.

 Gameplay will consist of three distinct but interconnected mechanics: ship design and modification, operations, and business.
 In the first players will